Davante Adams: Green Bay Packers

+2014–2017

-Adams was selected in the second round with the 53rd overall pick by the Green Bay Packers in the 2014 NFL Draft.
+Adams was selected in the second round with the 53rd overall pick by the Green Bay Packers in the 2014 NFL draft.
 He was the ninth wide receiver to be selected that year.
 On June 12, 2014, he signed a contract with the Packers.

-2014

-After playing in the number four receiver slot in his NFL debut against the Seattle Seahawks, Adams took 37 snaps in the second game against the New York Jets, where he had 5 catches for 50 yards.
+After playing in the number four receiver slot in his NFL debut in the 2014 season against the Seattle Seahawks, Adams took 37 snaps in the second game against the New York Jets, where he had 5 catches for 50 yards.
 Entrenched as the Packers' number three receiver, on October 2, Adams scored his first NFL touchdown on an 11-yard pass from Aaron Rodgers in a 42–10 victory over the Minnesota Vikings.
 The score was Rodgers' 200th career touchdown pass.
 On October 26, Adams had a personal-best 7 receptions in a loss to the New Orleans Saints.
 He tallied his first 100-yard receiving game on November 30 with six receptions for 121 yards in a 26–21 win over the New England Patriots.
 Though a distant third to Jordy Nelson and Randall Cobb, Adams' 446 receiving yards and 3 touchdowns were a solid rookie contribution to the 12–4 Packers.
-On January 11, 2015, Adams set the Packers' rookie record for receiving yards in a playoff game with 117 in the victory over the Dallas Cowboys, including a 46-yard touchdown.
+In the divisional round, Adams set the Packers' rookie record for receiving yards in a playoff game with 117 in the victory over the Dallas Cowboys, including a 46-yard touchdown.
 In the NFC Championship against the Seattle Seahawks, he was held to one reception for seven yards in the 28–22 overtime loss.

-2015

 Adams started the 2015 season with four receptions for 59 yards in a 31–23 victory over the Chicago Bears.
-Adams missed three games after an ankle injury in week 2, and suffered a knee injury in the playoffs.
+Adams missed three games after an ankle injury in Week 2.
 On November 8, against the Carolina Panthers, he had seven receptions for a season-high 93 yards.
 In the following game, he had a season-high 10 receptions for 79 yards in the loss to the Detroit Lions.
-On December 3, in the second game against the Lions, he had his only touchdown of the season in the 27–23 victory.

-In between, his second season was a "dud", finishing fourth on the team in receptions (50) and receiving yards (483), with 1 touchdown, all for a team without star Jordy Nelson.
+On December 3, in the second divisional game against the Lions, he had his only touchdown of the season in the 27–23 victory.
+His second season was a "dud", finishing fourth on the team in receptions (50) and receiving yards (483), with 1 touchdown, all for a team without star Jordy Nelson.
 However, his efforts preparing for 2016 earned him the unofficial "off-season MVP" award.